Get Ready for the next Sale in:

 Diarylide Yellow has no significant acute hazards, but chronic hazards have not been well studied.

 Diarylide Yellow comes from a family of azo pigments called Diarylide.
-These yellow-hued pigments were developed around 1940 and are very important in printing inks.
+These yellow-hued pigments were developed around 1940 and are essential in printing inks.

-Indian Yellow: This colour has been prized for hundreds of years.
-But only now has the colour been made with a completely lightfast pigment.
+Indian Yellow: This colour has been prized for hundreds of years but has only been made with a completely lightfast pigment.

 Size